lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 		+ More TBD
 	+ #####Data:
 		+ double xLocation: This is the x location of the node
-			+ I believe that we will make this work easist for the map.
+			+ I believe that we will make this work easiest for the map.
 This would mean latitude in degrees in this case
 		+ double yLocation: This is the y location of the node
-			+ I believe that we will make this work easist for the map.
+			+ I believe that we will make this work easiest for the map.
 This would mean longitude in degrees in this case

 + ###JSONParser:
 	+ This class will pull and parse the JSON.
 This will be done at a certain time interval (set for three minutes at this moment)